Actor Movement Functions

 This code is structurally identical to the western branch with only symmetrical differences:

-• Increments and decrements to act->x are swapped
+- Increments and decrements to

-• Map slope intersection tests at the actor’s right side change to the left side
+are swapped - Map slope intersection tests at the actor’s right side change to the left side

 result = TestSpriteMove(